Navigating Picky Eating in Kids with Food Allergies: The Ultimate Parent’s Guide

 Nutrient insufficiency

-Kids with multiple food allergies have a higher risk for vitamin and/or mineral deficiencies.
+Kids with multiple food allergies have a higher risk for micronutrient deficiencies.

 Children that eat a larger variety of foods are more likely to meet their vitamin and mineral needs than those with a limited diet.
 (13) The cornerstone of food allergy management is allergen avoidance.
 But when entire food groups or types of food are eliminated, there is an increased risk for nutrient insufficiency.

 Many of the Top 9 Food Allergens are found in core food groups.
-Avoiding common allergens like milk, egg, wheat, and soy can impact intake of important nutrients like energy, protein, calcium, and iron.
+Avoiding common allergens like milk, egg, wheat, and soy can impact intake of nutrients like energy, protein, calcium, iron, and more.

 Growth concerns